 The travel enthusiast's adventure at Everest Base Camp trek lasts a lifetime.
 The trek to Everest Base Camp, considered a high-altitude trek, is both challenging and exciting.
 You must consume a lot of food and fluids while trekking to Everest Base Camp, and proper acclimatization is essential. we will provide you with an experienced trekking guide during the Everest trek, we also suggest talking to the v guide about your health condition and proceeding according to your condition.

 If you have other problems, you should go to the hospital immediately; In this case, you should request that the helicopter be evacuated.
 With the right direction, right knowledge, adequate food, and habit, your journey will surely be successful.
-After talking to a doctor, you may be able to use Diamox, paracetamol, and other high-altitude-related medications at times. we are confident that you will complete Everest trekking without any problem.
+After talking to a doctor, you may be able to use Diamox, paracetamol, and other high-altitude-related medications at times. we are confident that you will complete the Everest trek without any problem.

 The Flight Everest Base Camp Trek: